blipk/cookiehacker/README.md

 - Click on wrath or golden cookies with key press

 ## How to use
+1. Open the cookie clicker game page [https://orteil.dashnet.org/cookieclicker/](https://orteil.dashnet.org/cookieclicker/)
-1. Open your browser console (F12 or CTRL+SHIFT+J or CTRL+SHIFT+I)
+2. Open your browser console on that page (F12 or CTRL+SHIFT+J or CTRL+SHIFT+I)
-2. Copy the [cookierhacker.js](https://raw.githubusercontent.com/blipk/cookiehacker/main/cookiehacker.js) page and paste it into the console
+3. Copy the [cookierhacker.js](https://raw.githubusercontent.com/blipk/cookiehacker/main/cookiehacker.js) page and paste it into the console
-3. Press enter
+4. Press enter

 ## Screenshots
 <p float="left">